Dinah Hannaford

 Biographical Summary

 Dinah Hannaford is a cultural anthropologist whose work centers around the political economy of intimate life.
 As an experienced ethnographic field researcher with a strong linguistic foundation in French, Italian, and Wolof, Hannaford uses fine-grained ethnography to offer fresh insights into the conditions, challenges and opportunities of the 21st century.
-With an eye to questions of gender and power, her work provides a substantive contribution to crucial questions about mobility, technology, intimacy and inequality.
+Her work provides a substantive contribution to crucial questions about mobility, technology, intimacy and power.